 All who wander are not lost. -JRR Tolkien

 My name is Erika Wiggins.
 One of the many gifts my parents gave me is a love for adventure travel.
 I set sail for the South Pacific with them when I was 4 years old.
 After a brief return to the United States, we set sail again, this time in the Caribbean and South America.
-I earned my first pilot’s license in the US Virgin Islands at 17 years old.
+I earned my first pilot’s certificate while in the US Virgin Islands at 17 years old.

 For me, travel is life.
 For over 25 years I have been flying, backpacking, caving, diving, camping, and rappelling.
 To fund my passion I have worked as a flight instructor, corporate pilot and firefighter/ EMT.

 However, my life hasn’t always been full of adventure.
 In 2005, I threw myself headfirst into the corporate-rut as a commercial real estate broker.
 Working 80 hours a week, without days off, I reached the brink of sanity.
 If I did take a vacation, I still worked on the road.
 I began blogging in 2008 as a way to escape – at least mentally.
 The more I wrote, the more I knew something had to change.
 By 2009, I was back out on the trails, kayaking and crawling around in caves.
-Yup, I even turned off my phone… I’ve learned to live on less money and scaled back my business to allow more freedom.
+Yup, I even turned off my phone… I learned to live on less money and scaled back my business to allow more freedom.

-Today I split my time between my business and The Active Explorer.
 I mostly travel solo except for the company of a Nikon D7000 and a couple of lenses.
 In addition to writing about adventure travel, I draw on my medical background to educate readers on health and safety in the outdoors.